IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/README.md

 ## Prerequisites

-1. Twitter API Keys - These can be obtained by registering for a [developer account](https://developer.twitter.com/en/docs/basics/developer-portal/overview) on Twitter.
-This is only needed for the final lab and takes ~15minutes to set up
+1. Twitter API Keys - These can be obtained by registering for a [developer account](https://developer.twitter.com/en/docs/basics/developer-portal/overview) on Twitter
 2. An IDE installed (GoLand/Visual Studio Code etc)

 ---